IsaacNicholls1/TheAiTeam/README.md

  - These wireframes have been created using Balsamiq to define the key feature layout to guide the user experience design.
  Utilising the Bootstrap framework and available components allows for the construction of a page that feels familiar for ease of navigation whilst also allowing for well structured content and a responsive design.
  The wireframes were developed at the start of the project and then worked on as we went through, to tweak the changed we made to the design and feel of the site
+ - They differ slightly to the exact look of the site as we decided we had to use different images and styles to the wire frame ideas.

   - Home Page Wireframe